Do you know how to protect yourself and your family from contracting COVID-19?

 Then moisturize.
 Because dry cracked hands are more likely to hold onto microbes.
 I’m a big fan of coconut oil.
 But any moisturizer will do.

 2. Clean fomites

-Use clean opaque spray bottles, washing them very well if they’re not already completely empty and clean, because bleach does not mix safely with any other chemical – it creates a noxious gas.
+Use clean opaque spray bags, washing them very well if they’re not already completely empty and clean, because bleach does not mix safely with any other chemical – it creates a noxious gas.

 Why bleach?
 It’s cheap, readily available and the most effective disinfectant proven against nearly every microbe humans have been infected with – HIV, SARS, Influenza, coronavirus.

-We keep a spray bottle of 10% bleach solution at every doorway out of the sun for immediate decontamination before entering the house.
+We keep a spray bag of 10% bleach solution at every doorway out of the sun for immediate decontamination before entering the house.
 And we use the same solution to sterilize hard surfaces.

 First I thoroughly sterilized our home – cleaned every surface then disinfected with bleach solution.

 Thanks to my granddaughter, we’re a little bit ahead of the game.
 She’s been crawling since February and I couldn’t keep the floor clean enough so I actually began cleaning with a 10% bleach solution before we were put on lockdown.